surpher/PactSwift/README.md

 ## Example Generators

 ⚠️  _Work in progress_ ⚠️

 ## Verifying your client against the service you are integrating with

 If you set the `PACT_DIR` environment variable, your Xcode setup is correct and your tests successfully run, then you should see the generated Pact files in:
 `$(PROJECT_DIR)/tmp/pacts/_consumer_name-provider_name.json`.

-Publish your generated Pact file(s) to your [Pact Broker](https://docs.pact.io/pact_broker) or a hosted service, so that your _API provider_ team can always retrieve them from one location, even when pacts change.
+Publish your generated Pact file(s) to your [Pact Broker][pact-broker] or a hosted service, so that your _API-provider_ team can always retrieve them from one location, even when pacts change.

 See how you can use simple [Pact Broker Client](https://github.com/pact-foundation/pact_broker-client) in your terminal (CI/CD) to upload and tag your Pact files.
 And most importantly check if you can [safely deploy](https://docs.pact.io/pact_broker/can_i_deploy) a new version of your app.